-- Designing survey
+- Designing and conducting experiments

-- Applied research and program evaluation
+- Designing and conducting applied research and program evaluation

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.